0xBN/user-form-fetch/README.md

 # Frontend Take-Home Exercise (Fetch)

+## Recommendations / Assumptions
+- First name and last name be split out in the backend database for data cleanliness.
+For this exercise, I have created a component that can be easily modified for this change, or if it is not possible to change the backend logic it can also be modified to just accept full name as one field.
+Currently it is submitting the name field with a space between the first and last name.

 ## Task
 Build a webpage with a user creation form.
 Form has the following
 - Full Name